Saat Bhai Champa: Variants

 Another variant of the story has it that seven babies turned into seven puppies.

-In a Bengali variant of the story, published by author Geeta Majumdar with the title The Story of The Seven Brothers and a Sister, a nameless rajah has seven wives, the oldest named Premlata and the youngest Sulata.
+In a Bengali variant of the story, published by author Geeta Majumdar with the title The Story of the Seven Brothers and a Sister, a nameless rajah has seven wives, the oldest named Premlata and the youngest Sulata.
 After a long time of praying to God for a child, the youngest queen, Sulata, becomes pregnant.
 The other six queens become jealous and enraged at the youngest's luck and conspire against her.
 When the time of labor is upon Sulata, her eight children - seven boys and a girl - are taken from her and thrown in a hole in the garden, and animals are put in their place.
-The king sees the animals in the cradle and banish Sulata.
+The king sees the animals in the cradle and banishes Sulata.
 Some time later, the king's gardener finds a champa tree in the garden with beautiful flowers.
-He tries to pluck some to give the king, but the flowers move about the branch.
+He tries to pluck some to give to the king, but the flowers move about the branch.
 The gardener summons the king to witness the strange occurrence.
-When the king himself tries to get one of the eight flowers on the branch, the flowers move out of reach and a voice tells him to summon the eldest queen.
+When the king himself tries to get one of the eight flowers on the branch, the flowers move out of reach, and a voice tells him to summon the eldest queen.
 She comes and notices the champa tree sprouted where she and the other queens buried the children.
 She fails to get any flower.
-This happens to the other five queens, until the voice tells them to summon Sulata.
+This happens to the other five queens until the voice tells them to summon Sulata.
 The disgraced queen, now wearing tatters and looking emaciated, is brought to the champa tree.
 When she tries to get the flowers, her seven sons come out of the champa buds and her daughter from the parul bud.
 The king learns of the truth and condemns Premlata and the other queens to be buried alive in a pit filled with thorns and brambles.